Compressor Types and Applications

 HOW TO MAKE ELECTRONIC MUSIC OPTICAL COMPRESSORS

-Many optical compressors are tube-based, which is perfect for adding harmonic distortion to a recording, and program-dependent, meaning the attack and release times change automatically depending on the input signal.
+They are also program-dependent, meaning the attack and release times change automatically depending on the input signal.

 The Teletronix or Universal Audio LA-2A Leveling Amplifier is a classic example of this type of compressor.